Details & Itinerary

 Departing is sad, but the final trip back to our Bed and Breakfast in Panama City allows us to share our memories before we fly home.
 A celebratory dinner and awards ceremony at a lively restaurant allows us to reflect upon our past three weeks together.
 We realize that the Panamanian friends we have made have enriched our lives!

-The Global Works chaperoned Group Flight departs from Atlanta (ATL) for this program.
+The Global Works chaperoned Group Flight departs from Houston (IAH) for this program.
 Airfare is not included the tuition.
 Please visit Dates & Tuition for group flight costs and Flight & Travel Arrangements for more information about travel days.

 Adventure & Cultural Activities